pooshanchatterjee/22122139-MDS273L-JAVA/README.md

 Email- pooshan.chatterjee@msds.christuniversity.in

 Description:
 Hello there.
-This is where i store all my Java codes required for my lab work at university.
+This is where i store all my Java codes required for my lab work at Christ University.

 25/01/2023